Self-employed? Teamleader’s here for you too! Check out our new e-invoicing software.

 Converting clients 101: Negotiation & objection handling

-Part 2/3 of our Converting clients 101 series: what is negotiation, how can you improve the process and what are some of the key errors?
+What is negotiation, how can you improve the process and what are some of the key errors?
 Read on!

 Negotiations are a tricky thing, especially for start-ups.
 It can feel like running through an obstacle course without knowing what awaits you around each corner...
 Should you emphasize your product?
 The price?
 The customer’s needs or wants?
 What is negotiating all about?
 And how do you find a balance between short-term gains and long-term relationships?